-The programme comprises a series of taught modules covering topics such as host-pathogen interactions, diagnostic technologies, drug discovery, animal models of disease, emerging viruses, Omics technologies and bioimaging.
+The programme comprises a series of taught modules covering topics such as host-pathogen interactions, diagnostic technologies, animal models of disease, emerging viruses, Omics technologies and bioimaging.
 Importantly, students have a choice in some of these modules and may therefore choose subject areas of interest.
 In some of these modules, students will study state-of-the-art techniques and technologies used in molecular biomedical research and their application to the development of new drugs or diagnostics for infectious diseases.
 Students will receive laboratory training in the use of molecular research tools and will subsequently undertake a research project (in a chosen field) in which they may use some of the technologies encountered.

 Core courses and project